Polyconseil/django-cid/README.rst

 * Processing/Generation of a correlation id
 * Database wrappers to add correlation id to each sql call
 * Logging filter to inject the correlation id into logs
-* A template context processe to make correlation id available in templates
+* A template context processor to make correlation id available in templates
 * Output correlation id as a header

 Documentation can be found at:  http://django-correlation-id.readthedocs.org/